thefinn93/weechat-scripts/dblog/README.md

 A weechat script to log to a database.
-Requires [dataset](https://dataset.readthedocs.io/en/latest/) (`pip install dataset`) and a driver to connect to your database of choice (`pip install sqlite3`, `pip install pycopg2`, etc).
+Requires [dataset](https://dataset.readthedocs.io/en/latest/) (`pip install dataset`) and a driver to connect to your database of choice (`pip install pycopg2`, etc).

 ## Installation